 Unfortunately, all these budgets were defeated.

-As the debate over the 2014 federal budget continues, I will continue to work to pass a budget that places its top priority on job creation and economic growth.
+As the debate over the 2017 federal budget priorities takes place, I will continue to work to enact legislation that places its top priority on job creation and economic growth.